JayeshHadke/Cryptography-Network-Security/README.md

 Types :

--Authentication
+- Authentication
     - proves Identity of user
         - Peer Entity Authentication (authentication of each peer router so that no external or dummy router can send data from it)
         - Data Entity Authentication (authentication of each data onces it received at receiver side)
 - Access Control
     - rights for resources are derived for specific custormers
 - Data Confidentiality